pebreo/pebreo.github.io/begin/BeginninggamePoly.md

+why does poly relationshios work?
+- honesty & cimmunication
+- emotional & physical needs met
+as proof:
+- its been done before recent and historically

 todo: segway from antifragile mindset to life, love, wealth. antifragile love - poly. idea: table.

 todo: vulnerability opens us to being rejected (said no to. thats scary) and it also means being accepted (said yes to. thats rewarding) for who we are